Punjab Kings: Heartbreak (2015-2020)

-2020 IPL season

 Kings XI Punjab released Varun Chakravarthy, Andrew Tye, Sam Curran, Prabhsimran Singh (who was rebought), David Miller, Moises Henriques and Agnivesh Ayachi from their 2020 roster.
 They have bought Glenn Maxwell, Deepak Hooda, James Neesham, Prabhsimran Singh, Chris Jordan, Tanjinder Dhillon, Ravi Bishnoi, Ishan Porel, Sheldon Cottrell for their 2020 squad.
 The retained players include KL Rahul, Karun Nair, Mohammed Shami, Nicholas Pooran, Mujeeb Ur Rahman, Chris Gayle, Mandeep Singh, Mayank Agarwal, Hardus Viljoen, Darshan Nalkande, Sarfaraz Khan, Arshdeep Singh, Harpreet Brar and Murugan Ashwin.
 They also transferred their former skipper R Ashwin to Delhi Capitals and Rajasthan Royals traded their all rounder Krishnappa Gowtham to Kings XI Punjab successfully.

 On 20 September, the Kings XI started their season campaign.
 KL Rahul, the Kings' new captain, elected to field first.
 This thrilling match ended in a tie.
 Delhi started with a win in the tournament, defeating Punjab's team in the Super Over.
 Delhi scored 157-runs for the loss of 8 wickets in 20 overs.
 The team had lost early wickets, but Marcus Stoinis' brilliant innings helped the Delhi Capitals to build a 157-run target.
 In response to 158 runs, Punjab also scored 157-runs in 20 overs on Mayank Agarwal's knock of 89 runs.

 On 24 September, Kings XI Punjab won their first match of the season defeating Royal Challengers Bangalore by 97-runs.
 KL Rahul lost the toss and was put to bat.
 Rahul and Mayank Agarwal build the Kings XI innings with a 57-run stand for the first wicket.
 Rahul scored 132 off 69 balls with 14 fours and 7 sixes and helped the Kings XI finish the innings at 206/3 in 20 overs.
 Chasing a target of 207, the Royal Challengers had lost three wickets in a first four overs.
 Kings XI's new ball pair of Sheldon Cottrell and Mohammed Shami continued their good work from the first match and Royal Challengers were eventually bowled out for 109.
 Rahul became the fastest Indian batsman to complete 2000 runs in IPL.
 However, they were ousted against Rajasthan Royals who successfully chased down 223 and then continued to lose five matches.
 The losing streak was broken when Punjab defeated Bangalore for second time and then defeated Mumbai Indians in the Super Over and continued to win three more matches against Delhi, Hyderabad and Kolkata.
 However, they lost two matches at the end of the tournament.
 Their last match was against Chennai Super Kings who won comprehensively by 9 wickets, therefore knocking Punjab out of the tournament.
 They finished the season at the sixth place.
 KL Rahul was again the highest scorer for the team with 670 runs, while Mohammed Shami topped the bowling charts for the franchise, with 20 wickets from 14 matches.